wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/commands.rst

 		<command>
 		</command>

-In a command configuration section, you define a command to be used by one or more active responses.
-It is possible to have as many commands as needed, but each one must be in their own separate <command> section.
+In the command configuration section, a command is defined that will be used by one or more active responses.
+There is no limit on the number of commands that may be used by an active response, however, each one must be in its own separate <command> section.

 Options
 -------